Crossroads Tremblant Gravel Fondo (84 km)

 Estimated gravel time: 65%

 Parking: Ample off-street parking can be sound within the resort community of Mont Tremblant.
 There is also plenty of on-street parking available in Village de Labelle, as well as off-street parking off of Rue Alarie.
+Please be aware that in order to enter the park itself, a $9.00 day pass must be purchased here.

 The Gravel Fondo is a relatively new addition to the Cross Tremblant Festival, and includes three route options of various lengths, providing riders with the opportunity to explore the mix of road, dirt and gravel surrounding the scenic resort town of Mont Tremblant.
 This loop takes riders on the second longest option, following the famous Petit Train du Nord rail trail north up to Labelle before eventually heading east on a series of gravel roads and single-lane ATV trails as the route passes through the Parc National du Mont-Tremblant.
 While the official Gravel Fondo event includes a series of mechanical aid stations and full-service rest stops (with beer!), riders ought to be completely self-supporting when opting to ride this route, as there is limit cellular reception.
 So be sure to pack a spare tube, chain link, and a beer (or two).